wpoates1/storeareaclusters/phase3/README.md

 A top tip to aid the visualisation was to use an optimised colour palatte.
 Plenty of online guides for good colour palette design, including [this one](https://www.heavy.ai/blog/12-color-palettes-for-telling-better-stories-with-your-data).

+The results shown in the plot show a grouping of the stores that visually makes sense.